syl20bnr/spacemacs/README.md

 Oh, you don't find this configuration layer ?
 So sad, well you can try mine:
 [syl20bnr](https://github.com/syl20bnr/spacemacs/tree/master/contrib/syl20bnr)

-Of course, all pull requests are welcome for all parts of `Spacemacs`.
+Of I forget: All pull requests are welcome for all parts of `Spacemacs`.

+### Themes Megapack example

+This is a simple contribution layer listing a bunch of themes.

+To install it, just add `themes-megapack` to your `~/.spacemacs`.
+You have now installed around 100 themes you are free to try with `<SPC> h t` (helm-themes).

 ## Main principles